-Consider the irrational power of “free”.
-In an experiment, people would rather accept a free $10 Amazon gift card than buy a $20 gift card for $7.
-Also, when Amazon (French) removed their (negligible) shipping fee of $0.20, sales dramatically increased.
+Consider the irrational power of “free.”
+In an experiment, people preferred a free $10 Amazon gift card over buying a $20 gift card for $7.
+Also, when Amazon (French) removed their (negligible) shipping fee of $0.20, sales skyrocketed.

 Is it rational to accept $10 for free instead of $13 for free?
 No. Is it rational to let a $0.20 shipping fee deter you from buying online?
 No.

-So, what does that mean for marketers, and how can you use emotions to persuade visitors into converting faster and more frequently?
+So, what does that mean for marketers?
+And how can you use emotions to persuade visitors to convert faster and more frequently?

-Antonio Damasio, a neuroscientist, conducted a famous study that demonstrates the impact emotions have on decision-making.
-He studied people with brain damage that prevented them from feeling emotions.
+Antonio Damasio, a neuroscientist, conducted a famous study that demonstrated the impact emotions have on decision-making.
+He studied people who had brain damage that prevented them from feeling emotions.

 There’s also a psychological theory called dual processing.
-Essentially, the theory states that within your brain are two systems: system one and system two.
-System one is automatic, unconscious, low effort and fast.
+Essentially, the theory states that within your brain has two systems: system one and system two.
+System one is automatic, unconscious, low effort, and fast.
 System two is controlled, conscious, high effort and slow.

-System one is our emotional processor while system two is our rational, logical processor.
+System one is our emotional processor; system two is our rational, logical processor.

-Since system one is always on, you are more likely to instinctively make an emotional decision and rationalize it later.
-In the words of Bart Schutz, “Our brain is not rational, our brain is rationalizing.”
-[Tweet It!]
+Since system one is always on, you’re more likely to make an emotional decision and rationalize it later.
+In the words of Bart Schutz, “Our brain is not rational; our brain is rationalizing.”

-When you make a decision based on emotion with system one, system two will kick in and rationalize that decision.
+When you make a decision based on emotion with system one, system two kicks in and rationalizes it.

 - Coke or Pepsi?